QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Abstract

 Experimental investigations of the phase diagram of strongly interacting matter involve collisions of heavy ions at ultrarelativistic velocities.
 The medium created in such a collision is often of dimensions a few fermi, in particular in the Beam Energy Scan experiments.
 An understanding of the effect of the finite volume and the boundary is important for connecting the experimental results to the phase diagram.

 Using the Nambu Jona-Lasinio model, an effective theory for the chiral transition of quantum chromodynamics (QCD), we have studied the effect of the finite volume of the fireball on the transition line at finite temperature and density using the MIT boundary condition to mimic the condition that the system is deconfined inside.
-The shift of the transition temperature for finite volume and finite volume effect on number density and its susceptibilities are studied.
+We studied the effect of the finite volume on the transition temperature and on number density and its susceptibilities.
 The volume effects should be considered when looking for signatures of the phase diagram in experiments.

 \keywords{Finite volume, QCD phase diagram, NJL model, MIT boundary condition.}